shanewasley/portfolio-www.shanewasley.me/content/posts/down-to-the-essentials/index.md

 ### Revisiting assumptions about our customer’s tools
 Early in the project, I had the opportunity to interview several of SKUR’s customers about their workflow.
 My goal was to understand how they used SKUR’s app, whom they were working with, and what other tools they used to get their job done.

 I went into the customer interviews assuming that SKUR’s app was the one tool that supported the customer’s task flow from end to end.
-Our product team had designed the experience to help our primary user, Carson, complete the critical tasks of identifying variance problems at the construction site and initiating a resolution to those problems with his team (~see case study link for more on Carson~).
+Our product team had designed the experience to help our primary user, Carson, complete the critical tasks of identifying variance problems at the construction site and initiating a resolution to those problems with his team (for more on Carson, [see the related case study](/posts/lets-get-aligned/#carson-vdc-engineer)).
 Accordingly, we included all of the data in SKUR’s Variance Report and Variance Viewer to support Carson in this way.

 {{< webp image="/images/skur-vv/task-flow-tools-before.png" caption="We designed SKUR’s Variance Report and Variance Viewer to support our users’ task flow from end to end.
 At every step, whether it was reviewing the site or delegating actions to the team, we assumed our user would complete their work all within the app."  >}}